p2-inc/examples/README.md

 ## Multi-tenant

-Demo App to be used as a starting point for a multi-tenant setup.
-Uses `nx` to manage the apps.
+[Demo Apps](./multitenant/README.md) to be used as a starting point for a multi-tenant setup.
+Uses `nx` to manage the apps and `oidc-spa`.

 ## Github Actions